shtaxxx/commandline_settings/README.md

-Command-line Settings
+Commandline Settings
 ================================================================================

-A Toolkit for Setting Up Command-line Environments on Linux/BSD/Mac.
+A Toolkit for Setting Up Command-line Environments on Mac and Linux.

-Copyright (C) 2014, Shinya Takamaeda-Yamazaki
+Copyright (C) 2016, Shinya Takamaeda-Yamazaki

 E-mail: takamaeda\_at\_ist.hokudai.ac.jp